The Best Eggless Chocolate Cake — Moist, Rich & Foolproof

 • Preheat the oven at least 15 minutes before getting started to give it plenty of time to reach the ideal recipe temperature.

-• Every oven is different, so baking times always have to be taken with a grain of salt.
+• Every oven is different, so baking times should always be taken with a grain of salt.
 Oven thermostats can be wildly off, and that will all affect baking time, so keep an eye on yours.
 The cake(s) are done when a toothpick inserted in the center comes out clean.

-I appreciate your feedback, and it helps others, too!Recipe reviews on the website are extremely valuable to other readers online.
+I appreciate your feedback, and it helps others, too!
+Recipe reviews on the website are extremely valuable to other readers online.
 So, please don’t forget to give it a 5-star rating below.

 Nutrition